Bora Bora: Flora and fauna

 In the relatively densely populated and intensively used lowland regions for a Polynesian atoll, hardly any remnants of the original vegetation remain.
-In contrast, the flora of the high, steep mountains, which are difficult to access, remains largely unspoiled.
+In contrast, the flora of the high, steep mountains, which are difficult to access, remains largely untouched.

 The back beach areas are fringed with low-lying, heavily vegetated Cordia subcordata and Hibiscus tiliaceus.
-A cultivated form, Hibiscus tiliaceus var. sterilis, with a straight trunk and a nice rounded crown, is often planted as roadside vegetation.
+A cultivated form with a straight trunk and a rounded crown, Hibiscus tiliaceus var. sterilis, is often planted as roadside vegetation.

-Up to the foot of the steep mountainous region there is mainly cultivated land with plantations of coconut palms, breadfruit trees, Tahitian chestnuts (Inocarpus), cassava (Manihot), tropical fruits, as well as orchid plantations for the decoration of tourist hotels.
+Up to the foot of the steep mountainous region, there is mainly cultivated land, with plantations of coconut palms, breadfruit trees, Tahitian chestnuts (Inocarpus), cassava (Manihot), and tropical fruits, as well as orchid plantations for the decoration of tourist hotels.
 Abandoned areas have been conquered by overgrown guavas and the fern Dicranopteris linearis.

-The crevices and ridges of the island's mountains are covered with still little disturbed remnants of the island's original vegetation.
-These include groves of metrosider trees, stands of Wikstroemia coriacea, a species of the daphne family endemic to Polynesia, and a few species of Glochidion.
+The crevices and ridges of the island's mountains are covered with largely undisturbed remnants of the island's original vegetation.
+These include groves of metrosider trees; stands of Wikstroemia coriacea, a species of the daphne family endemic to Polynesia; and a few species of Glochidion.
 The humid and shady crevices are densely populated with ferns.